noahehall/theBookOfNoah/0current/aws/0provisioning.md

 - a deep understanding of your application is the only way to create effective autoscaling configurations & policies
 - think deeply about your demand profile when setting up autoscaling policies
+- always simulate your autoscaling policy configuration via the web console > scaling policy > actions dropdown > execute

+### gotchas

+- remember cloud watch alarm metrics are aggregated across the entire autoscaling group, and not for just a specific instances breaching a threshold

 ## autoscaling (ec2 dashboard)